Ronald A. DiCerbo Shareholder

 Prior to his legal career, Ron was a chemical engineer for FMC Corporation for five years, in the Industrial Chemicals and Phosphorus Chemicals groups.
 He began as part of a team working on new product development and plant process improvements, followed by responsibility for the sodium phosphate business.
 In addition to production oversight, he oversaw production optimization, new product development, updating and improving drying technology, milling and screening technology and packaging technology, as well as improvement of the groundwater collection and treatment systems.
 In this role, Ron delivered improvements in product quality and sizing, and decreases in equipment downtime and waste production.

 Ron has also represented both plaintiffs and defendants in patent, trademark, and unfair competition litigation.
 His patent litigation experience includes due diligence review of IP rights, pre-litigation dispute resolution, discovery, claim construction, and trial and appellate practice.
 Ron’s trademark litigation experience includes asserting and defending claims of trademark infringement and unfair competition in state and federal courts.

 Additionally, Ron has extensive experience in the area of U.S. and international trademark law.
 He advises clients on the selection, adoption and use of trademarks, brand development and protection, and trademark portfolio management.
 He has represented clients in domestic and international trademark prosecution, in state and federal courts, in inter partes and ex parte proceedings before the Trademark Trial and Appeal Board at the United States Patent and Trademark Office, and in trademark opposition and cancellation proceedings before trademark offices in Europe, Australia and South Africa.

 He is active in providing pro bono legal assistance to clients in all areas of art, culture, media and entertainment through Lawyers for the Creative Arts.
-He has also been identified by the World Trademark Review as a recommended trademark attorney in both 2018 and 2019.
+He has also been identified by the World Trademark Review as a recommended trademark attorney.